appkr/api/readme.md

 ## GOAL OF THIS PACKAGE

 1. Provides Laravel/Lumen Service Provider for the `league/fractal`.
-2. Provides easy way of making transformed/serialized API response.
+2. Provides configuration capability for the library.
-3. Provides make:transformer artisan command.
+3. Provides easy way of making transformed/serialized API response.
-4. Provides configuration capability for the response format.
+4. Provides make:transformer artisan command.
 5. Provides examples, so that users can quickly copy &amp; paste into his/her project.

 <a name="example"></a>